Tornadoes kill 3 and leave trails of destruction in the central US

 Residents, who said they got plenty of warning to take shelter, picked tree branches and sheet metal from their yards.
 Shingles littered streets and fields in the town northeast of Indianapolis.

-Carey Todd, 55, said the tornado looked like a “a bunch of black birds.”
+Carey Todd, 55, said the tornado looked like "a bunch of black birds.”

-Across from a church that was destroyed, a hymnal blown was open to number No. 118, “Shelter in Time of Storm.”
+Across from a church that was destroyed, a hymnal was blown open to No. 118, “Shelter in Time of Storm.”

 Mayor Bob McCoy said he and his wife hunkered in a closet.